Shareholder protection and key person cover for businesses

 Shareholder agreements can be even more important for family businesses, where clear succession planning is required.

-Here, it could protect the wishes of the main shareholder of a family business and help to ensure that succession is as straightforward as possible.
+Here, it could protect the wishes of the main shareholder of a family business.
+It could help to ensure that succession is as straightforward as possible.
 For example, whilst the current main shareholder(s) may have a clear understanding of how succession in a family business should operate, changes in family circumstances, or indeed personal opinions of other family members may be different to this.

-Family businesses have an extra layer of dynamics and we can provide tailored assistance and advice in relation to integrating the next generation into a business.
+Family businesses have an extra layer of dynamics.
+Here, we can provide tailored assistance and advice in relation to integrating the next generation into a business.
 We have specific expertise in this field and have assisted a wide range of family businesses for many years.

 It is important to consider the tax implications of any shareholder agreement or insurance policies.
 Our advisors can provide advice to structure the arrangements properly, as otherwise, they may incur inheritance tax liabilities.